 Increase or Decrease Browser Cache Size in Edge

-Some users reported that upon launching Edge with only a couple of tabs open, it consumed 96GB of RAM.
-Follow the instructions given below to change the Microsoft Edge Cache Size.
+Some users have reported that upon launching Edge with only a couple of tabs open, it consumed a very high amount of RAM.
+If you face such an issue, follow the instructions given below to change the Microsoft Edge Cache Size.

 - Right-click the Edge icon on Taskbar and choose Properties.